 - Where the dismissal is for unsatisfactory performance, whether the employee was given an opportunity to improve and meet targets.

 - Whether the employee was unreasonably refused a request for an employee to have a support person present at any meeting regarding termination;

 A common example of unfair dismissal is where an employee is dismissed for poor performance without being given any warnings, informed of the targets they are required to achieve and not being afforded an opportunity to improve.
 In these circumstances the employee usually believes that there is another reason for the dismissal, such as not getting along with their new manager.

 An employee may prefer to bring a case for unfair dismissal rather than wrongful termination, as:

 - Most proceedings are resolved at conciliation, which can occur via telephone rather than the need to attend in person;

 - An employee can ask for their employment to be reinstated;

 - There is no need to prove a breach of the employment contract which often turns on the rules of contract interpretation;

 - The process of the Fair Work Commission is faster than the Court process.

 Although there are differences between wrongful termination and unfair dismissal, the same circumstances surrounding termination can give rise to both.
-If you are considering terminating an employee or are an employee who has been terminated, we suggest that you seek legal advice from a member of our team on (03) 9481 2000.
+If you are considering terminating an employee or are an employee who has been terminated, we suggest that you seek legal advice from employment solicitors of Taurus Legal Management team on (03) 9481 2000.